tridelt/sepm-group/README.md

 ### Documentation

 Documentation is automatically generated with doxygen, so please use doxygen-style comments.
 You can see the documentation online: http://ec2.furidamu.org/doc/, or generate it locally with `make doc`.

+### Dashboard

+To have an easy overview over the project, a pretty dashboard is available on http://ec2.furidamu.org/dash/.
+It's build using [Dashing](http://shopify.github.com/dashing/), you can contribute using the normal project repository.